robvitz47/robvitz47/README.md

 Hi, I’m Rob,

--I'm currently learning Python, and want to pursue a career involving it.
+-I'm currently learning Lua, and want to pursue a career involving it.

 -I’m looking to collaborate on any related projects.